lsst-ts/ts_mtaos/doc/index.rst

 Overview
 ========

-The main telescope active optics system (MTAOS) commandable SAL component (CSC) is responsible for operating the closed-loop optical system.
+The Main Telescope Active Optics System (MTAOS) Commandable SAL Component (CSC) is operating the closed-loop optical system.
-It calculates the wavefront error based on defocal images, estimates the optical state, and sends the correction in the forms of bending modes and rigid body positions to the mirrors and hexapods.
+MTAOS calculates the wavefront error based on defocal images obtained with corner raft wavefront sensor, estimates the optical state, and sends the correction in the forms of bending modes and rigid body positions to the mirrors and hexapods.
-This control system is with the data distribution service (DDS) as a CSC.
-The service abstraction layer (SAL) provides the access from services of the control, management and application plane to services and applications of the application plane.
+DDS/SAL (Service Abstraction Layer) is used to send commands from MTAOS to M1M3 static support and M2 hexapod.

-Under normal operations, MTAOS will be controlled by the telescope control system (TCS) to do the closed-loop correction.
+In automatic operations, MTAOS will be controlled by the Telescope Control System (TCS) to do the closed-loop correction.
-The MTAOS is part of the `Main Telescope Control Packages <https://obs-controls.lsst.io/System-Architecture/Control-Packages/index.html>`_.
+MTAOS is part of the `Main Telescope Control Packages <https://obs-controls.lsst.io/System-Architecture/Control-Packages/index.html>`_.
 The backbone of CSC is using the `ts_salobj <https://ts-salobj.lsst.io>`_ library, which defines the state transitions.
 The summary state machine is defined in `TCS Software Component Interface <https://docushare.lsst.org/docushare/dsweb/Get/LTS-307>`_ and there is no detailed state defined in MTAOS.
 The `eups <https://github.com/RobertLuptonTheGood/eups>`_ is used as the package manager.